 Explore with us as we immerse ourselves in a natural world of Devil’s Lake State Park and the Baraboo Hills!

-Our guided adventure hikes go from easy to difficult, from 2 hour jaunts to full-day “backcountry” experiences, so there’s something for everybody.
+Our guided adventure hikes go from easy to difficult, from 2 hour off-trail jaunts to full-day “backcountry” experiences, so there’s something for everybody.
 If your group or family have any special requests, topics or interests, we’ll happily design a custom adventure to meet your needs as well.

 As always, if you have any questions just send out an email to: email@example.com

 Expect to have a great time and bring your camera!

 Booking Your Adventure

 You pick the adventure tour you’d like or imagine your own.
 Contact us about the date you can do it and with any questions you might have.
 We confirm availability by email.
 You make your deposit, then we send you a bunch of info and next thing you know we’re walking in the woods!
 (Well, it’s a little more detailed than that, but you get the picture!)

 The important thing to keep-in-mind is that our adventure tours often go off trail to explore the “backcountry”.
 We’ll be walking in natural environments with all that implies, including such things as; mosquitos & ticks, uneven, rocky and sometimes wet and muddy ground.
 Low branches, brush, weeds such as poison ivy & nettles, etc., and of course wildlife….everything nature has to offer.
 We also plan to go ahead on rainy days depending on location & weather conditions.
 That is just part of the adventure and something to prepare for.

 Our hikes start and end at the parking area, usually within Devil’s Lake State Park.
 Occasionally we will ask everyone to carpool for thru-hikes where the starting point and the destination are different.